This holiday weekend – and heading into a new NFL regular season – a huge number of Fantasy Football drafts are about to

 One option is Reggie Bush, who is now with the Detroit Lions.
 Detroit features an explosive offense that is headlined by Matthew Stafford and Calvin Johnson.
 Reggie has also missed some time in his career, but should be a PPR machine and a much better choice for your Fantasy squad.
 If Bush is able to stay on the field for most of the season, he could be a top five Fantasy running back.

 Draft Daryl Richardson (ADP: 89.0) and NOT DeAngelo Williams (ADP: 74.2)

 It’s a big surprise to see Daryl Richardson going nearly fifteen picks later than Williams (on average).
 Richardson has been named the starter in St. Louis, and he’s an explosive back that can pick up yards in bunches.
 His size raises some durability questions.
 With this coaching staff, he should be used wisely and efficiently.
 Richardson is likely to share time with Isaiah Peed (among others).
 In the end, this starting back is a bargain this late in your draft.

 On the other side, there’s DeAngelo Williams, who hasn’t been Fantasy relevant since 2008.
 Williams’ last 1,000-yard season was in 2009.
 For years, he’s shared the starting job with others.
 We will likely see more of the same in 2013.
 Plain and simple, Richardson’s upside is much higher.

-Kevin Paul is a freelance sportswriter that is also a Fantasy Football regular.
+Kevin Paul (The Wife Hates Sports) is a freelance sportswriter that is also a Fantasy Football regular.
 He is a regularly league winner, including last season.
 Last year’s team featured a roster of Aaron Rodgers, Adrian Peterson, Reggie Wayne, Vincent Jackson and Wes Welker.
 He’s also posted a combined 417 victories against the spread over the last three NFL seasons.